How I designed Autumn Gratitude - a mixed media piece

 Step 1: Preparing the background

-Using Mod Podge and paper napkins for
+Using Mod Podge and paper napkins for the background

 To start with, I used a flat canvas board.
 You can use cardboard, mixed media paper, a stretched canvas, or anything you have on hand.
 Separate the layers of the paper napkin until you have the very top one.
 Depending on the napkins there may be two or three plain layers.
 I spread the Mod Podge using a paint brush and carefully laid the napkin down brushing it to make sure I didn't get any wrinkles.
 Beware at this step - the wet napkin easily tears.